OrbitaStudios/.github/profile/README.md

 ## Projects
 * [Lambda Complex: Source](https://github.com/OrbitaStudios/LambdaComplexSource) - A faithful recreation of the original GoldSrc game Opposing Force on the Source 1 engine
-* [NULLVECTOR](https://github.com/OrbitaStudios/NULLVECTOR) - A CSGO modification which backports every Alien Swarm based game (which was included in the leak) to the CSGO engine branch, including entities, npcs, and weapons

 ## OS and Architecture
 > [!NOTE]